bitcraze/lps-node-firmware/docs/user-guides/tdoa3_long_range.md

 Long Range only works with TDoA3

+If the system is very "flat", the estimate in Z will not be good, the reason is simple geometry.
-For good 3D position estimation the ratio between the length|width in relation to the height should not be larger than 3.
+For good 3D position estimation we recommend that the ratio between the length|width in relation to the height should not be larger than 3.
+This is not an absolute requirement but we think it is a good guideline.
-Another way of putting it is if the system is very "flat", the estimate in Z will not be good, the reason is simple geometry.
 When using Long Range mode this can become a problem if the size of the system is increased without moving the upper anchors higher.
 One solution is to add more anchors to the system in the ceiling and/or on the ground to create smaller "cells" with a good ratio between width and height.